Citizens of Delaware Who Served the Confederacy

 ~ Buckmaster, James H.; UNDER RESEARCH.
 Enumerated on the 1850 Newark, Newcastle County, Delaware in Newark Academy, a preparatory school.

-* Soldier and information researched and contributed by Ms. E. Anne Happoldt of Dover's Colonel Hasslett Daughters of the American Revolution chapter
+* Soldier and information researched and contributed by the late Ms. E. Anne Happoldt of Dover's Colonel Hasslett Daughters of the American Revolution chapter

 ~ Buckmaster, Nathaniel; UNDER RESEARCH.
 Enumerated on the 1850 Newark, Newcastle County, Delaware in Newark Academy, a preparatory school.

-* Soldier and information researched and contributed by Ms. E. Anne Happoldt of Dover's Colonel Hasslett Daughters of the American Revolution chapter
+* Soldier and information researched and contributed by the late Ms. E. Anne Happoldt of Dover's Colonel Hasslett Daughters of the American Revolution chapter

 ~ Burke, John M.; UNDER RESEARCH, was in Confederate army, captured at Antietam/Sharpsburg and paroled.
 Born in England; resident of Wilmington, Delaware; occupation: shoe maker.
 Possible reg't: Private, 1 Maryland, Co.
 H.